-Reclassifications — Certain prior year amounts on the consolidated balance sheet have been reclassified to conform with the presentation as of December 31, 2022.
+Reclassifications — Certain prior year amounts on the condensed consolidated balance sheet have been reclassified to conform with the presentation as of June 30, 2022.
 These prior year reclassifications included combining current and long-term asset classifications to present a non-classified balance sheet and to condense tenant improvements, furniture and equipment with other assets.
-These reclassifications did not affect net income or shareholders’ equity as of or for the periods ended December 31, 2022 and 2021, respectively.
+These reclassifications did not affect net income or shareholders’ equity as of or for the periods ended June 30, 2022 and December 31, 2021, respectively.

 Principles of Consolidation — The Company consolidates entities in which it has a controlling financial interest by first considering if an entity meets the definition of a variable interest entity (“VIE”) for which the Company is deemed to be the primary beneficiary, or if the Company has the power to control an entity through a majority of voting interest or through other arrangements.